III. One Must Bear Witness to the Aspect of Truth Concerning God’s Work of Judgment in the Last Days

 What internal state in people are these trials aimed at?
 They are targeted at the rebellious disposition in people that is incapable of satisfying God.
 There is much that is impure within people, and much that is hypocritical, and so God subjects them to trials in order to purify them. …

 If you do not know God’s disposition, then you will inevitably fall during trials, because you are unaware of how God makes people perfect, and by what means He makes them perfect, and when God’s trials come upon you and they don’t match your conceptions, you will be unable to stand firm.
 God’s true love is His entire disposition, and when God’s entire disposition is shown to you, what does this bring to your flesh?
 When God’s righteous disposition is shown to you, your flesh will inevitably suffer much pain.
 If you don’t suffer this pain, then you cannot be made perfect by God, nor will you be able to devote true love to God.
 If God makes you perfect, He will surely show His entire disposition to you.
 From the time of creation until today, God has never shown His entire disposition—but during the last days He reveals it to this group of people whom He has predestined and selected, and by making people perfect He lays bare His dispositions, through which He makes complete a group of people.
 Such is God’s true love for people.
 Experiencing God’s true love for them requires that people endure extreme pain, and pay a high price.
 Only after this will they be gained by God and be able to give their true love back to God, and only then will God’s heart be satisfied.
-If people wish to be made perfect by God, and if they wish to carry out His will, and fully give their true love to God, then they must experience much suffering and many torments from the circumstances, to suffer pain worse than death, ultimately they will be forced to give their true heart back to God.
+If people wish to be made perfect by God, and if they wish to do His will, and fully give their true love to God, then they must experience much suffering and many torments from the circumstances, to suffer pain worse than death, ultimately they will be forced to give their true heart back to God.
 Whether or not someone truly loves God is revealed during hardship and refinement.
 God purifies people’s love, and this is also only achieved amid hardship and refinement.

 from “Only Loving God Is Truly Believing in God” in The Word Appears in the Flesh